-- Income tax was withheld from his or her pay. - He or she qualifies for the earned income credit.
-See Publication 596 for more information.
+- Income tax was withheld from his or her nav - He or she qualifies for the earned income credit or the additional child tax credit.
+See Publication 596 for more information on the earned income credit.

 By filing a return, the dependent can get a refund.